PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 Understanding these concepts will help you use the system efficiently and communicate clearly with support.

 ### Batch Jobs
-A batch job is a non-interactive computational task submitted to the Roar cluster for execution without requiring user intervention.
+A batch job is a computational task submitted to the Roar cluster for execution.
+In many cases these tasks can be executed without requiring user intervention.
 Managed by the Slurm workload manager, batch jobs are defined in scripts that specify commands, resource requirements, and output handling.
 The scheduler allocates resources and runs the job when available, making batch jobs ideal for long-running or resource-intensive computations.

 See [Batch Jobs](../running-jobs/batch-jobs.md) for more detailed information.